All About PCOS Skin Darkening, Acne, and Skin Tags

 There are a lot more symptoms of polycystic ovarian syndrome (PCOS) than just missed periods.
 Of course, there’s a lot of chaos that comes from erratic menstrual cycles, but PCOS is a chronic condition that affects almost all parts of a woman’s body.

-Other symptoms women with PCOS deal with include weight gain, hair loss, mood swings, infertility, sleep disturbances, headaches, and even skin problems!
+Other symptoms women with PCOS deal with include weight gain, hair loss, mood swings, excessive hair growth on the body and face, infertility, sleep disturbances, headaches, and even skin problems!
 That last one is the one I’m focusing on today.
-Acne, skin tags, and skin darkening (AKA hyperpigmentation.)
+Acne, skin tags, and skin darkening (AKA hyperpigmentation).

 What is the link between PCOS and skin issues?
 And, how can you fix it???
 I’ve got some answers for you today.
 Here’s what you need to know about PCOS and your skin.